-This item includes: preparing surface on which the precast concrete curb - end unit is to be placed so that it is dry and free from all loose and foreign material, and the supply and installation of precast concrete curb - end unit including, lifting ring, galvanized rebar, galvanized pipe sleeve, 1.2 m galvanized sign post and steel dowel anchors as per the tender drawings.
-Asphalt is to be pre-drilled prior to installing dowels.
-The precast concrete curb - end unit shall be installed so as to present a smooth alignment and shall be firmly anchored with steel dowels installed flush to the top of the precast concrete curb - end unit hole.
+This item includes: transport of each unit from the HRM MacKintosh Depot to the job site, preparing surface on which the pre-cast concrete curb will be placed so that it is dry and free from all loose and foreign material and installation of pre-cast concrete curb including galvanized rebar and steel dowel anchors as per the tender drawings.
+Asphalt shall be pre-drilled prior to installing dowels.
+The pre-cast concrete curb shall be installed to present a smooth contiguous alignment and shall be firmly anchored with galvanized steel dowels installed flush to the top of the curb.
+This item also includes installation of flexible bollards on proposed pre-cast concrete curb as shown in the drawings and as per manufacturer's instructions (do not drill holes for bollard installation within 50mm of anchoring rebar).
+This item also includes cutting of curb to adjust lengths.